datacite/schema-docs/docs/properties/recommended_optional/property_distribution.rst

 If Distribution is used, contentUrl is mandatory.

-Only URIs with schemes from IANA-registered schemes are allowed: https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml
+URLs should use schemes that are registered with IANA (e.g., https, ftp): https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml

 Examples: